huijing/huijing.github.io/_posts/2017-12-04-vertical-typesetting-revisited.md

   }
 }</code></pre>

 We can pretty much call it a day now.
 It's done.
 This is the target end result already.
-I want to add that this works exactly the same for both the Javascript implementation and the checkbox hack implementation.
-There was apparently a bug on Edge, but I lost it, so that's that.
+I want to add that this works exactly the same for both the Javascript implementation and the checkbox hack implementation, except for the Edge bug I mentioned earlier.

 ### Using flexbox for centring